-I went back to his room, turned on this weird but awesome gummy bear light, and picked him up again.
+I went back to his room, turned on his gummy bear light, and picked him up again.
 I gave him a big giant hug, put his head to my shoulder, and sat us down together on my bed.

 And then I started with the deep breathing..

 Taking my own multiple deep breaths in a row, my sweet boy started to take his own deep breaths.

 Then he took a deep breath.

 In and out.

 This isn’t something that I coach or tell him to do.
 All I do is take deep breaths myself, and then he follows.
 You see, deep breathing is just like yawning.
 It’s contagious!
 And it’s a completely subconscious cause and effect rhythm that you can fall into with your child.